VinitShahi/SQL_Hunt/README.md

 <b>Aggregate Function:-</b>
 </br>
-SQL Aggregate Functions calculates values from multiple columns in a table and returns a single value.
+SQL Aggregate Functions calculates values from multiple columns in a table and returns a single value.</br>
 </br>
 <b>There are 7 aggregate functions we use in SQL</b>
 </br>